Documentation

 aricode --help

-aricode is now the product name, npm package name, and global command.
+aricode is the product name, npm package name, and global command.
 Existing workspaces under older .ariadne paths are migrated automatically.
+The public installer currently uses versioned tarballs on install.aricode.dev; a registry-based install flow can be layered on later without changing the CLI surface.

 First Launch